biancabrown23/ios-structs-classes-lab/README.md

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+// The value of 'joeAccount.balance' is 50.00 and the value of 'joeOtherAccount.balance' is 100.00.
+The reason why is because it is iterating from top to bottom so it will

 ## Question 6